-My mom always said that my Uncle Dale said that you have to start saving early.
+My Uncle Dale always said that you have to start saving early.
 And I did.
-Like a good little kid, I opened a savings account and I saved all my money from odd jobs like crawfishing, candy selling, and babysitting.
+Like a good little kid, I opened a savings account.
+I saved all my money from odd jobs like crawfishing, candy selling, and babysitting.
 I saved up around $2000 by college and thought I was super responsible but that disappeared into college funds in a hot minute.
 Then saving was impossible for me for a long time because I had so many bills to pay.
 So if you are late to the savings party, how do you catch up?
-Well, Jean Chatzky and Dr. Michael Roizen answer that question and provide lots of great financial advice in their new book, AGEPROOF: Living Longer Without Running Out of Money or Breaking a Hip.
+Well, Jean Chatzky and Dr. Michael Roizen provide lots of great financial catch-up strategies in their new book, AGEPROOF: Living Longer Without Running Out of Money or Breaking a Hip.

 In AGEPROOF, TODAY Show financial expert, Jean Chatzky, and the Cleveland Clinic’s chief wellness officer, Dr. Michael Roizen, explain the crucial connection between health and wealth.
 They provide readers with tactics, strategies, and know-how to live longer, healthier, more lucrative lives- and that is something we could all benefit from.
 Chatzky and Roizen provide a plan for both financial independence and biological strength with action steps to get you there.
 Today, I am happy to be able to share an excerpt from Chapter 11: Making Up For Lost Coin.
 It has some good pointers for getting past the problem of saving late with some financial catch-up strategies.
 The book is available at your local book seller or you can order it from amazon.
 I have included my affiliate link below for your convenience.